Ion Rațiu: Life in exile in the United Kingdom after World War II

 Rațiu remained in exile in London after the Communist Party (PCR) came to power in Romania in 1947.
-From the start of World War II, he joined the fight against totalitarianism of any political colour, helping to organize the Central European Student and Youth Society.
+From the start of World War II, he joined the fight against totalitarianism of any political colour, helping to organize the Central European Student and Youth Society (or Central East European Students for a New Society).

 In 1961, he started publishing the Free Romanian Press, a weekly news bulletin, in association with FCI, Holland Road, London, directed by another prominent exile, Josef Josten.
 He also contributed regularly to the BBC Romanian service, Radio Free Europe, and Voice of America.
 In 1957, Rațiu published his critique of Western attitudes towards the Soviet Union and communism, ‘Policy for the West’.

 In 1975, the year he published Contemporary Romania, he decided to devote all his energy to the pursuit of a free Romania.
 He played a key role in the setting up of the World Union of Free Romanians (Uniunea Mondială a Românilor Liberi), of which he was elected president at its first congress in Geneva (1984).
 Shortly after this, he started publishing The Free Romanian/Românul liber, a monthly newspaper in English and Romanian.

 Political activity in post-1989 Romania

-After he returned to Romania in January 1990, he helped to re-create the National Peasants' Party (PNȚ), serving as its vice-president.
-Shortly thereafter, he unsuccessfully ran for president in the 1990 election on behalf of the PNȚCD while also being endorsed by the PSDR; subsequently, he was elected as deputy of the Romanian Chamber of Deputies for Cluj County in both 1990 and 1992, and then Arad, in 1996.
-He also served as vice-president of the Chamber of Deputies, and ambassador and negotiator for Romania's integration in NATO's structures.
+After he returned to Romania in January 1990, he helped to re-establish the National Peasants' Party (PNȚ), serving as its vice-president.
+Shortly thereafter, he unsuccessfully ran for president in the 1990 election on behalf of the PNȚCD while also being endorsed by the PSDR; subsequently, he was elected deputy of the Romanian Chamber of Deputies for Cluj County in both 1990 and 1992, and then Arad, in 1996.
+He also served as vice-president of the Chamber of Deputies as well as ambassador and negotiator for Romania's integration in NATO's structures.
 In 1991, he re-founded the newspaper Cotidianul.

 Paraphrasing Evelyn Beatrice Hall, Rațiu offered in a televised debate in 1990 the most elegant definition of democracy: "I will fight until my last drop of blood so you have the right not to agree with me!"

 After a short illness, Rațiu died in London on 17 January 2000, surrounded by his family.
 In accordance with his wishes, he was buried in his Transylvanian hometown, Turda.

+Publications

+Ion Rațiu published a series of self-biographical literary volumes known as 'Jurnalul' in Romanian.
+The respective literary volumes (or journals), narrate and detail his life in exile in the United Kingdom as well as his comeback in post-1989 Romania and the story of his 1990 presidential candidacy respectively.
+In addition, Ion Rațiu also published other literary volumes such as the 'Note zilnice' series (i.e. 'Daily notes') throughout the 1990s, revolving around national politics and geopolitics.
+Those volumes were published through the Univers (i.e. Universe) Romanian publishing house.